Coeliac disease is a permanent autoimmune disorder that causes a reaction to gluten, which is found in wheat, barley, rye and oats.

 Coeliac disease is caused by an abnormal reaction by your immune system to the protein gluten.

-- Your immune system mistakes gluten as a threat to the body and, in an attempt to protect the body from the threat, the immune system creates special gluten-fighting antibodies to fight it.
+- Your immune system mistakes gluten as a threat to the body and, in an attempt to protect your body from the threat, it creates special gluten-fighting antibodies to fight it.

-- In coeliac disease, damage of the villi can lead to nutritional deficiencies (low levels) of iron, folic acid and calcium.
+- Damage of the villi can lead to nutritional deficiencies (low levels) of iron, folic acid and calcium.

 If undiagnosed, the condition can cause long-term poor health and other less common effects such as:

 - osteoporosis (due to reduced dietary calcium absorption)

 - iron deficiency anaemia